opalmedapps/opal-app/README.md

    Sometimes it is useful to quickly have a server in order to test a particular page or app.
 For this http-server is a great package.
-   For instance, an alternative to `npm run start:web:staging` which uses the _webpack-dev-server_, is to build the web app using `npm run build:web:staging`, change directory to the `www` folder and run `http-server` inside this directory.
+   For instance, an alternative to `npm run start:web:staging` which uses the _webpack-dev-server_, is to build the web app using `npm run build:web:staging -- --watch`, change directory to the `www` folder and run `http-server` inside this directory.
 In one command:
    ```
    $npm run build:web:staging && cd www && http-server --port 9000 --open # Build the app, and serve it in port 9000
    ```
+   This will watch the app code for changes, update the distribution folder (www) when a change is made which the http-server would then pickup upon refresh.

 ### Installing, building, and serving the mobile app code
 1. Make sure you have ran step 5, [Installing, building, and serving the mobile web code](#installing-building-and-serving-web-code) guide.